Pest Services & Info

 These are only some of the issues you can run into once you find pests in your home.
 To utilize our services in pest control Newport News, VA relies on, contact us today.
 We have the experience to make sure your home is pest-free.

 You can rely on Mares Exterminating for prompt, professional solutions for all types of insect and rodent pests.
 We have over 20 years of experience in pest control in Chesapeake, VA and the nearby areas.
 We use the latest treatments to ensure the best results.
 Our master technicians use state-of-the-art equipment to rid your home, business, or yard of unwanted pests.
+Call us today if you're looking for pest control in Chesapeake, VA.

 We offer several options for pest control in Chesapeake, VA.
 For full details, please call us for a free consultation.